ozymandium/hon_thesis/outline.md

     - TDCP - path accuracy
     - Lateral Dev
     - Distance (direct)
-    - velocities    w
+    - velocities

 ## Chap 2: Graphical User Interface  [Finish by 2/15/2013] ##

 - Introductory remarks
     - development using playback
     -  could prove useful in the development of LF control algorithms (out of the scope of this paper)
-- Calculations
+- Calculations to determine color states
         - use of UTM makes calculations easier, but must be translated to LatLon for GUI
     - path deviation
+    - distance
         - projection of deviation point onto path for distance calc
 -  Data dissemenation
     - Qt Signal/Slot
     - Instance reference passing